-The front passenger sensing system can automatically turn off the front passenger airbag and passenger seat-mounted side airbag.
-The system is designed to help protect small (child size) occupants from frontal airbag deployments when they are seated or restrained in the front passenger seat contrary to proper child-seating or restraint usage recommendations.
+The front passenger sensing system can automatically turn off the passenger front airbag.
+The system is designed to help protect small (child size) occupants from airbag deployments when they are improperly seated or restrained in the front passenger seat contrary to proper child-seating or restraint usage recommendations.
 Even with this technology, parents are STRONGLY encouraged to always properly restrain children in the rear seat.
-The sensor also turns off the passenger front airbag and passenger seat-mounted side airbag when the passenger seat is empty and the safety belt is unbuckled.
+The sensor also turns off the passenger front airbag and seat-mounted side airbag when the passenger seat is empty to prevent unnecessary replacement of airbag(s) after a collision.